michielpost/DynamicDataCMS/README.md

 ## Roadmap
-- Searching and ordering on list view
+- Paging, ordering and searching on list view

 - Pages and url tree

 - Multiple versions of items (with start and end time)

-- Multiple Data Stores (write to blob storage)

 - Configure the CMS from within the CMS